 Having a refrigerator for your overlanding adventures can introduce a whole new level of enjoyment to your experience.
 Though the upfront cost may be hefty, you can save money in the long run by packing groceries and drinks instead of eating out.
 Plus, you’ll be able to store food longer without it going bad.
 But how much fridge is too much for an overland rig?

-What size fridge is best for overlanding?
-The best size fridge for overlanding is about 40L.
-A 40L fridge will give you enough space for food and drinks for the average Overlander.
+When you consider the basic needs of an overlanding trip, the best size fridge for overlanding is 35-40 liters.
+A 35-40 liter fridge will give you enough space for food and drinks for the average Overlanding trip.

 This is currently my top pick for an overlanding fridge.